dbt-ethz/compas_vol_old/README.md

 To get started with compas development, I recommend you create a separate environment in an anaconda python 3.7 installation.
 The details are described here: https://compas-dev.github.io/main/gettingstarted/installation.html

 Long story short, the basic steps you need to take are the following:
-- preparation
+1. preparation
   - `$ conda config --add channels conda-forge`
-- ~~create environment for dev and install compas~~
+1. ~~create environment for dev and install compas~~
   - ~~`$ conda create -n compas-dev python=3.7 COMPAS`~~
-- create a new environment for compas development
+1. create a new environment for compas development
   - `$ conda create -n compas-dev python=3.7`
-- activate the new environment
+1. activate the new environment
   - `$ conda activate compas-dev`
+1. navigate to a folder where you want the local copies of **compas** and **compas_vol**
-- clone compas core and install it from the local copy (because not all the features necessary for compas_vol to work are in the official conda / pip package yet)
+1. clone compas core and install it from the local copy (because not all the features required for compas_vol to work are in the official conda / pip package yet)
   - `$ git clone git@github.com:compas-dev/compas.git`
   - `$ cd compas`
   - `$ pip install e .`
-- navigate to a folder where you want the local copy of `compas_vol`
-- clone the repository (you should have gotten an invitation)
+1. clone the repository (you should have gotten an invitation)
   - `$ git clone git@github.com:dbt-ethz/compas_vol.git`
-- install the package for the current environment
+1. install the package for the current environment
   - `$ pip install -r requirements-dev.txt`
-- furthermore, you will need pyside, opengl, scikit-image and ev. ipyvolume
+1. furthermore, you will need pyside, opengl, scikit-image and ev. ipyvolume (will go into requirements.txt)
   - `$ conda install pyopengl`
   - `$ conda install -c conda-forge pyside2`
   - `$ conda install scikit-image`